Staubgeborener/Klipper-Backup/docs/index.md

+<h1 style="margin-bottom:0;">Welcome to Klipper-Backup wiki</h1>
-# Klipper-Backup - script for manual or automated GitHub backups.
-Lightweight, pragmatic and comfortable.
+<h6 style="margin-top:0;">Klipper-Backup is a script for manual or automated GitHub backups.
+It's Lightweight, pragmatic and comfortable.</h6>

 This wiki provides a complete step-by-step guide to set up [klipper-backup 💾](https://github.com/Staubgeborener/klipper-backup).
 This guide is specified for the implementation on a Unix system.

 ## Getting started